 - human resources, personnel policies and employee handbooks

 - covenants not to compete and non-disclosure agreements

 You may be entitled to lost wages if you were misclassified as an independent contractor.

 Illinois requires employers to pay workers for unused vacation pay when they leave their job.

 There are strict rules in Illinois preventing employers from making deductions from wages.

-The City of Chicago has one of the highest minimum wages in the country – soon to be over $13.00 per hour.
+The City of Chicago has one of the highest minimum wages in the country – $15.00 per hour.

 An employer cannot fire you because of your race, age, gender, disability, sexual orientation, or national origin.

 Sexual harassment is a form of gender discrimination.
 It is illegal, and it has no place at work.